Cloud web filtering explained

 One possible disadvantage of cloud web filtering solutions is that they entail sharing a company’s web traffic data with a third-party cloud software provider.
 Some industries such as banking, healthcare, education, and government are subject to data privacy regulations which may require all web filtering to be conducted completely in house, so web traffic data isn’t shared with a third-party entity.

-Protect against web-based threats with AT&T Global Security Gateway
+Protect against web-based threats with AT&T Secure Web Gateway

-AT&T Global Security Gateway offers unified protection against web-based threats across all office, remote, and mobile users.
+AT&T Secure Web Gateway offers unified protection against web-based threats across all office, remote, and mobile users.
 It is fully managed 24x7 by the AT&T Security Network Operations Center with service options that fit the needs of SMBs to enterprises and supports both cloud and hybrid environments.
-For more information about the solution, visit the Global Security Gateway page.
+For more information about the solution, visit the Secure Web Gateway page.

 To get sales help from an AT&T Cybersecurity specialist, please complete this form.